 Open all doors to other levels of the home, as well as bedroom doors and bathrooms.
 Buyers do not typically like to intrudeand may not be comfortable opening a closed door, simply because they don’t know what (or who) to expect on the other side.
 During a showing, let the potential buyer enter each room first.
 The reason for this is that if you lead the way, you are the first to enter the smaller spaces of your home.
 You walk into a bedroom first, and more often than not, the buyer stops at the door and simply peeks inside.
 You really want it to be the other way around!
 You already know what your home looks like, so encourage the buyer to see for themselves.

 8. Offer a Light Snack

 One of the best ways to entice buyers to linger and notice more details of your home is to offer food.
 A light snack and coffee are all that is necessary (no need to cater a lunch).
 Providing small plates, cups, and napkins with a friendly smile may provide you a little more time with the buyer and an extra opportunity to make the sale happen.

 9. Buyer’s Feedback

-Ask questions or supply feedback questionnaires.
-This can be done while the buyer is still in your home or give you a great reason for a follow up call later.
-Either way a buyer's feedback is a great way to find out what kind of an impression you and your home have made.
+Ask questions or supply printed feedback questionnaires.
+This can be done while the buyer is still in your home or give you a great reason for a follow-up call later.
+Either way, a buyer’s feedback is a great way to find out what kind of an impression you and your home have made.

 10. A Gracious Exit

-Even if the buyer is not interested in your home, thank them for coming anyway.
-Remember they know people and they may recommend your home to one of their friends.
-People will always appreciate your friendly approach and your great attitude can leave a lasting impression on the buyer.
+Even if a buyer does not seem interested in your home, thank them for coming anyway.
+Remember, they may still recommend your home to friends or family.
+People always appreciate a friendly approach; if you have a great attitude, regardless of interest, it will leave a lasting impression on prospective buyers.